TheCarsonWest/TheCarsonWest.github.io/test/content/Frequency and Period of SHM.md

      $
     \omega = \sqrt{\frac{k}{m}}
      $
     **Key Insight**: The period and frequency *do not* depend on the amplitude of the oscillation.
-They depend only on the mass and the [[Spring Forces|spring constant]].
+They depend only on the mass and the Spring Forces|spring constant.
 A stiffer spring (larger  $ k $ ) leads to a higher frequency and shorter period.
 A larger mass (larger  $ m $ ) leads to a lower frequency and longer period.

 ### B. Simple Pendulum